- Our top travel tips

 Plan to stay healthy

-Make an appointment with your doctor or travel clinic at least six weeks before you depart and find out what vaccinations or health checks you need for your destination.
-Remember some vaccines need time to take effect or more than one dose.
+- Make an appointment with your doctor or travel clinic at least 8 weeks before you depart and find out what vaccinations or health checks you need for your destination.
+Remember that some vaccines need time to take effect or more than one dose.

 Travelling with medications

-Before you leave, check that the medication you plan to take is legal in the countries you're visiting by contacting the foreign mission of those countries.
+Before you leave, check that the medication you plan to take is legal in the countries you’re visiting.
+Some medications may be legal but require a permit.

 Reciprocal health care agreements